-- State Pension - Reflects entitlement and the projected benefit level of State Pension components. - Private pension - Derived from the decumulation of the pension pot, allowing for tax-free cash lump sum and the chosen decumulation style (e.g., annuity or drawdown). - Other State benefits - > Other benefits contributing to post-retirement income, such as Pension Credit.
+- State Pension - > Reflects entitlement and the projected benefit level of State Pension components. - Private pension - Derived from the decumulation of the pension pot, allowing for tax-free cash lump sum and the chosen decumulation style (e.g., annuity or drawdown). - Other State benefits - Other benefits contributing to post-retirement income, such as Pension Credit. - Tax - Tax payable on the post-retirement income, to understand the net income available to the individual.